Professional Unicorn. Queer Iraqi non-binary Brit.

 I am the writer/director of three shorts that all share a focus on queer intersectional people of colour.
 The latest, ANEMONE, was made with the support of BBC Films and Film London - it tells the story of a non-binary second generation teenager who uses the magic of marine life to express their gender identity to religious relatives.
 The second is a commission for NOWNESS (available here), an exploration of how female-bodied drag queen Victoria Sin transforms social space through their drag - this has just gained official entry into the BFI London Film Festival.
 The second is an autobiographical short film entitled Run(a)way Arab - which thinks about the relationship between drag culture and Middle-Eastern femininity, and a genderqueer Arab boy's memory of their Muslim mother.
 Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, and is continuing its festival run this year.
 The third is an experimental short documentary commissioned by the BFI & BBC, called CLASH, critiquing how period dramas erase the diverse reality of Britain.
 It is told through candid interviews with queer people of colour, and staged parodic period drama sequences.
 It was broadcast on BBC 4 on the 24th of September to 125k viewers, and is available on BFI-player here.

 I am writing my debut book, a memoir about intersectionality - UNICORN - with 4th Estate Books (Harper Collins).
 This will be published in 2019.
-I am also a freelance writer for various publications - I am writing one column a month for The Gay Times, and two/three a month for Independent Voices.
+I am also a freelance writer for various publications - I am writing a column for The Gay Times & Attitude Magazine, and two/three a month for Independent Voices.
 I have written freelance for the following publications - The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI, Cause & Effect Magazine & The Inkling Magazine.